Immanuel Mifsud

-Immanuel Mifsud (born September 12, 1967) is a writer of poetry and prose, born in Paola, Malta.
+Immanuel Mifsud (born September 12, 1967, Paola) is a Maltese writer of poetry and prose.
 He was for a time involved in research theatre.
-He has written six collections of short stories, six poetry collections, and also children stories.
+He has written novels, short story and poetry collections, and also books for children.

 In 2011, he became the first Maltese writer to win the European Union Prize for Literature.

 In 2014, he was appointed Member of the Order of Merit of the Republic of Malta.

 Mifsud became the first Maltese writer to be hosted at the Library of Congress, Washington, D.C., where on February 16, 2017, he gave a reading and was interviewed during a special event.
 In the same year he was commissioned to write a poem for Commonwealth Day; Mifsud read "The Book" during Commonwealth Day Celebration at Westminster Abbey on March 13.

 Mifsud studied at the University of Malta where he was given a doctorate in literature in 2012.
 He teaches literature and literary theory at the same university.